Jahmyl Telfort

-Jahmyl Telfort (born April 30, 2001) is a Canadian basketball player for the Los Angeles Clippers of the National Basketball Association (NBA), on a two-way contract with the San Diego Clippers of the NBA G League.
+Jahmyl Telfort (born April 30, 2001) is a Canadian professional basketball player who last played for the Los Angeles Clippers of the National Basketball Association (NBA), on a two-way contract with the San Diego Clippers of the NBA G League.
 He played college basketball for the Northeastern Huskies and Butler Bulldogs.

+College career

+Telfort began his collegiate career at Northeastern and averaged 12.6 points per game as a sophomore.
+He averaged 16.3 points and 4.5 rebounds per game as a junior, earning Third Team All-CAA honors.
+Following the season he opted to transfer to Butler.
+As a senior, Telfort averaged 13.9 points, 4.9 rebounds and 3.0 assists per game, helping Butler reach the NIT.
+Following the season, he declared for the 2024 NBA draft before withdrawing and returning to school.
+In his final season, Telfort averaged 16 points, 4.7 rebounds, 3.4 assists and one steal per game.
+He was named to the Third Team All-Big East.

 Professional career

 Undrafted after the close of his college career, Telfort signed a contract with the Los Angeles Clippers on June 27, 2025.
 On October 18, the Clippers converted Telfort's contract into a two-way contract.
+In six games with the San Diego Clippers, he averaged 12.0 points, 3.0 rebounds, and 2.0 assists per game; in eight games for Los Angeles, he logged averages of 0.1 points, 0.4 rebounds, and 0.1 assists.
+Telfort was waived by the Clippers following the signing of RayJ Dennis on December 5.